 “A warm smile is the universal language of kindness” as said by William Arthur Ward.
 But what will happen when your decaying tooth leaves an unsightly mark on your beautiful smile?

-Tooth decay is a widespread issue, but it can be effectively treated with a dental filling, starting at just Rs.
-1,000.
+Tooth decay in its early or moderate stages can often be treated with dental fillings.
+However, deeper cavities involving the pulp require more advanced procedures such as root canal treatment or extraction.
 In India, dental fillings are one of the most recommended solutions for addressing cavities.

 In India, dental fillings come in various types, each with its own cost range.
 Common materials include amalgam, composite resin, glass ionomer, and gold.
 The overall price depends on the material, the size, the location of the cavity, and the dentist’s expertise.